 The WG should plan for dissemination and communication about WG activities, results, and outcomes, and to keep the community informed on WG progress.
 Other vehicles for communication and public and community engagement (including published work, news releases, etc.) may also be appropriate.
 The Secretariat can assist with communications.

 As WG efforts complete, the WG Chairs will inform RDA of relevant outcomes and how they will be sustained.
-Recommendations will undergo a formal RDA review process as outlined in the Group Process and Procedures document.
+Recommendations will undergo a formal RDA review process as outlined on the Creating or Joining an RDA Working Group page.
 The group will also provide a record of relevant notes, minutes, and materials from the WG for archiving by the RDA.
 Working Groups will be invited to report out at all plenary meetings that occur during their period of activity.

 Working Groups: Case Statements